-The device is rebooted based on the reboot behavior defined for the ZENworks Adaptive Agent feature installation (ZENworks Control Center > Configuration > Management Zone Settings > Device Management > ZENworks Agent > Reboot Behavior).
+The device is rebooted based on the reboot behavior defined for the ZENworks Agent feature installation (ZENworks Control Center > Configuration > Management Zone Settings > Device Management > ZENworks Agent > Reboot Behavior).
 The one difference is that the forced reboot for a Data Encryption policy occurs after 2 minutes rather than after the 5 minutes stated for agent feature installation.

 Before removing a Data Encryption policy from a device, we strongly recommend that you have the device's user decrypt files.
-This is done by moving the files from Safe Harbor folders and encrypted removable storage devices to non-Safe Harbor (unencrypted) folders on the computer.
+This is done by moving the files from encrypted removable storage devices to folders on the computer.

 If a user fails to decrypt files before the policy is removed and the device reboots, you can use the Administrator version of the File Decryption utility to decrypt the files.
-For information about the utility, see "File Decryption Utility" in the ZENworks 11 SP3 Endpoint Security Utilities Reference.
+For information about the utility, see "File Decryption Utility" in the ZENworks Endpoint Security Utilities Reference.

-22 Removing Policy Assignments From Users and Devices
+23 Removing Policy Assignments From Users and Devices